• Free Shipping

 Your dog needs a comfortable, secure area to relax during your absence.

-- Introduce crate training or designate a quiet, cozy room with familiar items, like their favorite blanket.
+• Introduce crate training or designate a quiet, cosy room with familiar items, like their favourite blanket, soft bedding, and your scent.

 If your dog associates this space with positive emotions, they'll feel safer and less anxious.